slashpai/bugboss/README.md

 - [x] Get bugs assigned to a user by passing user `email id`

+- [x] Option to view output in webui

 ## Config file format

 Create a config file at `home` directory named `.bugboss.yaml`.
 If using a different path or file name you need to pass it in config option.